kelvintaywl-cci/dynamic-config-showcase/README.md

 By ensuring all workflows run, all jobs in the workflows are reported back to GitHub.

 By exiting early for non-relevant jobs, these jobs are still "green" (successful).

+You can see this in action in https://github.com/kelvintaywl-cci/dynamic-config-showcase/pull/6 where we only run repo_c workflow effectively when repo-c folder is modified;
+All other jobs in the other workflows exited early.

 ## Explanation